Android-Academy-Global/fundamentals-2020-homework/workshop/workshop2.md

 }
 ```

-## TODO 2.2.3
+## TODO 2.2.2

+Now let's add new test for Failure scenario:

-- Return back to new test in `MoviesListViewModelTest`
+- Create new test and new instance of `StubMovieRepository`
 - Add `setErrorResult()` to repository
 - Create `MoviesListViewModelImpl` same way you did in previous test